jericson/jericson.github.io/_posts/2023-06-04-signing_on.md

 Overflow](https://openletter.mousetail.nl/) because the volunteers who contribute, curate and moderate online communities provide value whether or not it can be monetized.
 Stack Exchange Inc. has fallen short of its obligations to the communities it hosts.
-While I'm not longer active on the network, I support those who are going on strike.
+While I'm no longer active on the network, I support those who are going on strike.

 See also: